 - Determining Level of Risk

-This is an intermediate level workshop intended for managers, school personnel, social service and health care professionals, law enforcement, human resource professionals and anyone who is interested in the assessment and management of stalking behavior.
+This is an intermediate level workshop intended for managers, school personnel, social service and health care professionals, counselors, social workers, human resource professionals, and anyone who is interested in the assessment and management of stalking behavior.

 Method of Delivery